vintage-software/javascript/typescript.md

     ```

 ## Installation
-To install Typescript we recomend installing the latest version from [npm](https://www.npmjs.com/package/typescript).
+To install TypeScript we recomend installing the latest version from [npm](https://www.npmjs.com/package/typescript).